qidanrui/MassGen/README.md

 > 🧠 **Multi-agent scaling through intelligent collaboration in Grok Heavy style**

 MassGen is a cutting-edge multi-agent system that leverages the power of collaborative AI to solve complex tasks.
-It assigns a task to multiple AI agents who work in parallel, observe each other's progress, and refine to converge to the best solution to deliver a comprehensive and high-quality result.
-The power of this "parallel study group" approach is exemplified by advanced systems like xAI's Grok Heavy and Google DeepMind's Gemini DeepThink.
+It assigns a task to multiple AI agents who work in parallel, observe each other's progress, and refine their approaches to converge on the best solution to deliver a comprehensive and high-quality result.
+The power of this "parallel study group" approach is exemplified by advanced systems like xAI's Grok Heavy and Google DeepMind's Gemini Deep Think.
-This project started with the "threads of thoughts" and "iterative refinement" ideas presented in [The Myth of Reasoning](https://docs.ag2.ai/latest/docs/blog/#the-myth-of-reasoning), and extends the classic "multi-agent conversation" idea in [AG2](https://github.com/ag2ai/ag2).
+This project started with the "threads of thought" and "iterative refinement" ideas presented in [The Myth of Reasoning](https://docs.ag2.ai/latest/docs/blog/#the-myth-of-reasoning), and extends the classic "multi-agent conversation" idea in [AG2](https://github.com/ag2ai/ag2).

 ---